Posts by Dr. Mark Holland

 25 indicated improvement ranging from 75- 90 percent

 1 participant had complete resolution of their frozen shoulder pain

-We Can Help Clients Find Relief From Shoulder Pain
+We Can Help Patients Find Comfort From Shoulder Pain

 Murphy F et al. (2012, December).
 Chiropractic management of frozen shoulder syndrome using a novel technique: a retrospective case series of 50 patients.
 Journal of Chiropractic Medicine;11(4):267-272

-Forty patients were then randomly sorted into one of two groups.
-The first group received surgical microdiscectomy and the second group received chiropractic care.
+Forty patients were then randomly placed in one of two groups.
+The first group was to receive surgical microdiscectomy and the second group was given chiropractic care.